-6.5.7.3 Assessed Valuation Method
+6.5.7.3.2 Assessed Valuation Method (\$15,001 - \$50,000)

-This valuation method is used to calculate and document an estimated value for limited marketable and non-marketable surplus property that is determined to be worth \$15,000 or less.
-Findings for the assessed valuation method must be checked and approved by the BTS-RE surplus land coordinator.
+This valuation method is used to calculate and document an estimated value for limited marketable and non-marketable surplus parcels that are determined to be worth \$15,001 to \$50,000.
+A statewide appraiser or review appraiser must review this valuation but may delegate review authority to a BTS-approved regional review appraiser or real estate supervisor.

 Note: This method cannot be used for general marketable parcels.

-Under WisDOT policies and procedures, values for surplus parcels, with a preliminary value determination \$15,000 or less, may be calculated and documented using the assessed valuation method.
+Under WisDOT policies and procedures, values for surplus parcels, with a preliminary value determination of \$15,001 to \$50,000, may be calculated and documented using the assessed valuation method.
 This method involves calculating an appropriate unit of value for the surplus property utilizing the assessed value(s) of the abutting property(ies).
-This method is not considered an appraisal and is intended for use by property management staff to calculate and document values for certain surplus properties estimated to be worth \$15,000 or less.
+This method is not considered an appraisal and is intended for use by statewide appraisers and review appraisers to calculate and document values for certain surplus properties estimated to be valued from \$15,001 to \$50,000.

-Real Estate property management staff will determine if a limited or non-marketable property is likely to be valued at \$15,000 or less.
+Real Estate property management staff will determine if a limited or non-marketable property is likely to be valued at \$15,001 - \$50,000.
 If they determine that it is, they will identify the assessment classes of the abutting property.

-- If there are multiple abutters and the abutting properties have assessment classifications that differ from each other or if they differ from the surplus property (if an assessment classification has been assigned), the assessed valuation method cannot be used. - If the assessment classifications of the abutting properties include agricultural (nonfarmstead), undeveloped (waste or marshland), or agricultural forest, the assessed valuation method cannot be used.
+- If there are multiple abutters and the abutting properties have assessment classifications that differ from each other or if they differ from the surplus property (if an assessment classification has been assigned), the assessed valuation method cannot be used. - If the assessment classifications of the abutting properties include agricultural (non-farmstead), undeveloped (waste or marshland), manufacturing, or agricultural forest, the assessed valuation method cannot be used.

-If it is determined that the abutting assessment classifications support the assessed valuation method, staff will determine the assessed value of the abutting property(ies).
+If it is determined that the abutting assessment classifications support the assessed valuation method, the preparer will determine the assessed value of the abutting property(ies).
 If there is a single abutter, its assessed value will be used to establish a unit value for the surplus property.
-If there were more than one (1) abutter, the assessed property values of all of the abutting properties would be averaged to establish a unit value for the surplus property.
+If there are more than one (1) abutters, the assessed property values of all of the abutting properties would be averaged to establish a unit value for the surplus property.
 (If large disparities between the abutting property sizes exist, the individual unit values for each abutter should be weighted based on their size).
 The identified unit value will then be applied to the surplus parcel.
 To assist the preparer, WisDOT has developed this spreadsheet to record the assessed valuation method calculations (instructions included) [Example #7].

-If the assessed valuation method is used to value a surplus property, these items should be included in the valuation package:
+If the assessed valuation method is used to determine the asking price of a surplus property, these items should be included in the documents:

-- Abutting owners' tax assessment data
+- Abutting owners' tax assessment data;

-- Aerial photo that includes abutting properties
+- Aerial photo that includes abutting properties;

-- Assessed valuation method spreadsheet
+- Assessed valuation method spreadsheet;

-- County GIS or tax map
+- County GIS or tax map;

+- Parcel size:

+- Parcel legal description;

-- WisDOT's parcel tax assessment for the surplus parcel, if available
+- WisDOT's parcel tax assessment for the surplus parcel, if available.